 Fun fact: This chandelier is NOT the largest in the world.
 It’s the 3rd largest =)

 Step onto the World-Famous Carpet

 Inside the main prayer hall, you’ll step onto the world’s largest hand-knotted carpet.
 This carpet took about 8 months to be designed, and then hand-knotted over 12 months by more than 1,200 Iranian artisans.
 The world-famous carpet was colored with 25 natural colors, using 35 tons of wool and 12 tons of cotton.
 Being really huge at 5,700 sq-metres, the carpet was dissected into separate pieces, transported over to Abu Dhabi, then weaved together again at the Grand Mosque.

-I first saw them on Dennis Stever‘s Instagram.
-It remains my regret of not having went again in the evening and night!
+I first saw night shots of Sheikh Zayed Grand Mosque on Dennis Stever‘s Instagram.
+It remains my regret of not having gone again in the evening and night!

 I also wished I had more time at the Grand Mosque.

 UAE’s weather can be atrociously HOT, but as I was there in end-Nov, it was considered winter and the weather was the best at 20+°C. The abaya that my day tour lent me was opaque but made of thin fabric.
 By the time I left the Grand Mosque at about 11.15am, I was already sweating walking in the sun to the coach at the carpark.
 But any hassle that comes with visiting this Grand Mosque was WELL WORTH IT!
 I felt extremely glad to be able to see this Grand Mosque in person!

 The designs of Sheikh Zayed Grand Mosque are nothing less than mind-blowing.
 You have to see the mosque for yourself!